wonderkiln/SwipeKit/README.md

 Credits
 ---
-Big thanks to the [contributors](https://github.com/zhxnlai/ZLSwipeableView/graphs/contributors) of ZLSwipeableView.
+Huge thanks to the original [creator/repo](https://github.com/zhxnlai/ZLSwipeableView/) of ZLSwipeableView.

 License
 ---
-ZLSwipeableViewSwift is available under MIT license.
+SwipeKit is available under MIT license.
 See the LICENSE file for more info.